16 November 2017

 4. Track real-world usage and continuously improve the flow

-To make sure that your user flow really works, ask for the immediate feedback from the website owners that state user behavior, website conversion, and other metrics that matter to their business.
+To make sure that your website user flow really works, ask for immediate feedback from the website owners that state user behavior, website conversion, and other metrics that matter to their business.

 Conduct user testing with the real users that correspond to your customer personas and ask them to complete their daily tasks and comment on the pitfalls they has met on the way of reaching their goal.
 This will help UX/UI designers remove frictions and optimize the website according to the customer experience they have acquired with the new interface.

 10 tips to create a better user flow

 We’ve all been there when we understand the concept of website user flow but fail to elaborate details.
 To give you a push to your own ideas, we’ve made up a list of tips that will make your user flow more intuitive and accompanied them with the best examples of user-centered design:

 1. Use one column of text to focus user’s attention